Silke Maier-Witt: Looking back

 Silke Maier-Witt is one of the very few people that were, during the 1970s, participants in the RAF inner circle, who is openly self-critical in respect of her past involvement.
 In 2011 she was called upon to testify before the Stuttgart-based high court in a re-examination of the fatal attack in 1977 on Siegfried Buback and two companions.
 The question at issue was whether the RAF member Knut Folkerts had actually pulled the trigger.
 Maier-Witt believed he had not, but was unable to support this with conclusive evidence, and she did not dispute his involvement regardless of whether or not he had been present at the killing.
-More broadly, she took the opportunity to make an appeal to former comrades in arms: "We are all old people now, and it no longer makes any sense to want to pursue a game of hide and seek".
-There was, besides, a moral duty "also towards the son of Mr. Bubeck, who has a right to know who it was [that killed his father]".
+She stated to her former comrades, "We are all old people now, and it no longer makes any sense to want to pursue a game of hide and seek".
 In various interviews since her conviction and release Maier-Witt has drawn a connection between her own membership of a terror group and her father's of the Nazi-paramilitary "SS".
-She has never found out what her father actually did as an "SS man", but it is known that he did volunteer for membership when he was still very young: she senses that he, like she, must have been driven by a powerful urge to "belong" to a group, to be someone and to represent something larger than himself, even where the price to be paid involved disconnecting a part of his consciousness.
-And of course both the RAF and the SS had spread terror.